The Ultimate Dyno Session Preparation Guide

 Electrics: electrical gremlins are a very common issue on the rolling road, and can lead to lengthy downtime trying to sort on the day, so preparation before hand is crucial and can be carried out with even the most basic of mechanical knowledge.
 Spark plugs of the correct grade and gap, ignition leads, and on older cars: coil, distributor cap, rotor arm – make sure they are all good, or if need be, it’s a good time to treat it all to fresh items anyway.
 It can also be very helpful to have an accurate TDC mark on the engine for set up of ignition timing or timing reference angles, and whilst on the subject of basic checks, tappet clearances set correctly.

 Another important electrical factor is the battery, the engine may be started and stopped many times, so make sure the battery (and starter motor for that matter) are in good condition and fully charged.
-The charging system is an area that often leads to aborted Dyno sessions especially on fuel injection vehicles as battey voltage is crucial, a multi meter can be used to check battery voltage when running.
+The charging system is an area that often leads to aborted Dyno sessions as battery voltage is crucial, a multi meter can be used to check battery voltage when running.
 Typically most vehicles should see around 14v when running.
 Make sure all engine earths and ecu grounds are to clean metal, or direct to the battery.

 Brakes: the brakes are not used on the rolling road as the Dyno has its own electronic brake to maintain speed or stop the vehicle, however a common issue we have is brakes seizing on, wether this be from faulty or seized sliders/callipers or more commonly improper set up of pedal boxes causing the brakes to become applied during heat expansion of the fluid, there should be slight free play in the pedal to allow for this.